ultraq/redhorizon/redhorizon-classic/README.md

 Installation
 ------------

-Requires Java 17 on macOS 10.15 Catalina and newer, or Windows 10 64-bit and newer.
+Requires Java 21 on macOS 12 Monterey and newer, or Windows 10 64-bit and newer.

 ### For Maven and Maven-compatible dependency managers